Financing

 Pohjolan Voima Group's financial position is strong and liquidity is good.

-Japan Credit Rating Agency (JCR) has affirmed its previous long-term credit rating A+ for Pohjolan Voima Oyj, and revised outlook from negative to stable in its report, published on 28 March 2023.
+Japan Credit Rating Agency (JCR) has affirmed its previous long-term credit rating A+ for Pohjolan Voima Oyj, and outlook stable in its report, published on 2 April 2025.

 Risk management